htmldbjs/htmldbjs/docs/methods/setColumnNames.md

 ### `HTMLDB.setColumnNames`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method sets columns names using the `object` for the given `tableElement`.

 #### Description